Meuna/lsdc-aws/README.md

 *   A publicly accessible instance in the default VPC.
 *   A lambda to start/stop/status the instance.
 *   An API Gateway to invoque the lambda from a URL.
-*   A UDP sniffing daemon to stop the instance when no-one is connected on a certain port, after a certain timeout.
+*   A network sniffing daemon to stop the instance when no-one is connected on a certain port, after a certain timeout.
 *   A steamcmd installation role.
-*   A Valheim dedicated server role.
+*   Minecraft & Valheim dedicated server role.

 What it does not feature: an API Gateway to you function